 If you choose to go to school, you must sign the Driver Improvement Course Affidavit Form either online or in paper form.
-If submitting the paper affidavit form, include a $7.00 payment and file it with the Clerk’s office before making payment or, along with your payment, within 30 days of the date you received the ticket (See #2 above).
+If submitting the paper affidavit form, include a $7.00 payment and file it with the Clerk’s office before making payment or, along with your payment, within 30 days of receiving the ticket (See #2 above).
 Upon receipt of your affidavit and payment you will be granted an extra 60 days to attend a driver improvement school in the State of Florida.
 Failure to attend the school or pay the fine will result in suspension of your license and late fees being assessed.

 Driver License Check– You may use this link to see if your license is eligible for driver improvement school.

 Option 3: Contest the Ticket in Court